 Ronald F. Ferguson is an MIT-trained economist who focuses social science research on economic, social, and educational challenges.
 He has been on the faculty at Harvard’s John F. Kennedy School of Government since 1983, after full time appointments at Brandeis and Brown Universities.
 In 2014, he co-founded Tripod Education Partners and shifted into an adjunct role at the Kennedy School, where he remains a fellow at the Malcolm Wiener Center for Social Policy and faculty director of the university-wide Achievement Gap Initiative (AGI).

 During the 1980s and ‘90s Ron focused much of his attention on economic and community development.
 That work culminated in the social science synthesis volume Urban Problems and Community Development (1999), which remains an important text in graduate policy courses.

 By the late 1980s he had begun to study education and youth development because academic skill disparities were contributing to growing wage disparity.
 During the 1990s and early 2000s, his writings on the topic appeared in publications of the National Research Council, the Brookings Institution, the U.S. Department of Education, and various books and journals.
 In December 2007, Harvard Education Press published his book Toward Excellence with Equity: An Emerging Vision for Closing the Achievement Gap.
 A February 2011 profile of Ron in the New York Times wrote, “there is no one in America who knows more about the gap than Ronald Ferguson.”

 Ron holds an undergraduate degree from Cornell University and a PhD from MIT, both in economics.
-He has been happily married for 38 years and is the father of two adult sons.
+He is happily married and the father of two adult sons.

 Academic Journal/Scholarly Articles